 Provigil and Nuvigil Side Effects

-The most common Provigil and Nuvigil side effects are mild and include headaches, nausea and dizziness.
+The most common Provigil (modafinil) and Nuvigil (armodafinil) side effects are mild and include headaches, nausea, and dizziness.
 In rare cases, these wakefulness drugs can cause potentially fatal skin rashes, including Stevens-Johnson Syndrome.
 Some patients may experience an increase in heart rate and blood pressure.
 New warnings issued in June 2019 say Provigil may be linked to birth defects.

-Since the original clinical trials, the Food and Drug Administration has received thousands of voluntary postmarketing side effect reports.
+Since the original clinical trials of Provigil and Nuvigil, the Food and Drug Administration has received thousands of voluntary postmarketing side effect reports.
 The reports in the FDA Adverse Events Reporting System (FAERS) database confirm most of the side effects are mild or moderate.

-But Provigil and Nuvigil have some rare, serious risks mentioned on their drug labels, including potentially fatal skin rashes, psychiatric symptoms and cardiovascular risks.
+But Provigil and Nuvigil have some rare, serious risks mentioned in their drug labels, including potentially fatal skin rashes, psychiatric symptoms, and cardiovascular risks.
 The drugs also have the potential for abuse and are listed as Schedule IV controlled substances.

 In June 2019, Teva Pharmaceuticals Ireland issued a warning that modafinil, the active ingredient in Provigil, is suspected to cause birth defects when taken by pregnant women.

 Health Canada issued a similar warning a few days after Teva issued its warning, and the European Medicine Agency’s drug labeling for modafinil states pregnant women shouldn’t use the drug.
-As of July 24, 2019, the FDA and Teva’s U.S. branch had yet to issue any warnings to American mothers-to-be.
+Although these new findings have not led to a change in the labeling of the US FDA-approved products, these alerts from Ireland and Canada suggested that modafinil should not be used in women who are pregnant or may become pregnant.

 Headaches and Other Common Side Effects